adamforgac/library/README.md

 # Library
-Creating book library using object constructor this project focuses more on functionality than design.
+Creating book library using object constructor.
+This project focuses more on functionality than design.